 Buzz is survived by his beautiful and devoted wife of 56 years, Sandra Kay; his three daughters, Joni Ann Pitcher, Lexi Lee Roth-Akridge(Rick), and Marni Kay Haynes (Terence); his two sons, Rocky George and Randy Klar (Brandy); many grandchildren and even more great grandchildren.
 Also, survived by his four sisters, Carroll Davis, Jackie Webster, Marlene Machen (Floyd), and Vicki Plung (Daniel).

 He is preceded in death by his parents, George and Jennivie Pitcher; brothers-in-law, Art Davis and Lamoyne Webster.

 Memories and condolences may be shared with the family on Buzz’s memorial webpage at www.farnsworthmortuary.com.

-To send sympathy gifts to the family or plant a tree in memory of George "Buzz" Parley Pitcher, please visit our tribute store.
+To plant a beautiful memorial tree in memory of George "Buzz" Parley Pitcher, please visit our Tree Store.

 Starts at 6:00pm

 This site is protected by reCAPTCHA and the